lbryio/lbry.com/content/news/115-juicemedia.md

 date: '2017-06-08 00:08:00'
 cover: 'juicemedia-banner.PNG'
 ---

 Mainstream news can be agonizingly dry at best and dishonest at worst.

-But when your life doesn’t depend on ratings and ad dollars, all of a sudden, news gets real again.
+But when your life doesn't depend on ratings and ad dollars, all of a sudden, news gets real again.
 So real that you can rap it.
-Or at least this is how I’ve been informed they watch news Down Under.
+Or at least this is how I've been informed they watch news Down Under.

 ![The Juice Media](/img/news/juicemedia-inline.PNG)